AdiwenoRS/Flask_todo-list/README.md

 ## Introduction

 This Flask-based To-Do list application allows users to create, manage, and organize their tasks easily.
-It provides a simple and clean web interface for managing your tasks.
+It provides a simple web interface for managing your tasks.

 ## Features